Previous: Record Splitting with Standard awk, Up: How Input Is Split into Records [Contents][Index]

 see the leading and trailing whitespace.
 The final value of

-is a newline.
+RT is a newline.

-as a regexp and RT
+of RS as a regexp and RT.

-to a regular expression that allows optional
+If you set RS to a regular expression that allows optional

 trailing text, such as ‘RS = "abc(XYZ)?"’, it is possible, due

-to implementation constraints, that gawk
+to implementation constraints, that gawk may match the leading

 part of the regular expression, but not the trailing part, particularly